Koredotcom/docs/docs/xo/apis/searchai/content-apis.md

 ## Get Content By ID

-This API returns the complete metadata of the content requested.
+This API returns the content requested.

 <table>